chen42/openbehavior/operantLicking/Assembly.md

 The switch board also provides ground and 5V power to several boards (RFID reader, real time clock, touch sensor).
 ![] (images/switchBoardBack.jpg)

 The back side of the switch board with wires added.
 The blue and white wires are for the two switches.
 The yellow and green wires are for the LEDs.
+Solid core hook-up wired were used here but soldered header pins also work, as shown in the assembled model.
 ![] (images/SwitchBoardBack2.jpg)

 ## RFID Reader